 When you successfully complete the program you will achieve one or more of the following:

 - The nationally recognised FNS51015 Diploma of Financial Markets.

-- Compliance with ASIC Regulatory Guide 146 and/or 105 depending on the pathway you choose.
-RG 105 is obtained via either pathway, while RG146 is obtained only via the advisory pathway;
+- Compliance with ASIC Regulatory Guide 146 and/or 105 depends on the stream you choose.
+RG 105 is obtained via either the dealing or advising stream, while RG146 is obtained only via the advising stream;

 Need more information?